NuSkooler/enigma-bbs/docs/file_base.md

 	}
 }
 ```

+(Take a look at `core/config.js` for additional keys that may be overridden)

 ### Storage tags
 **Storage Tags** define paths to a physical (file) storage location that can later be referenced in a file *Area* entry.
 Each entry may be either a fully qualified path or a relative path.
 Relative paths are relative to the value set by the `areaStoragePrefix` key.
 Below is an example defining a both a relative and fully qualified path each attached to a storage tag: